cloudwizardtech/devops-exercises/aws-training-en.md

     - Create a Peering connection between the default VPC and the new VPC - so a instance in the default VPC can connect to a instance in the other new VPC

 3. Create a EC2 instance:
-    - install Jenkins, aws cli, curl/wget
+    - install Jenkins, aws cli, curl/wget:
+        - manually:
+            - ssh to EC2 instance
+            - in User Data section when you launch EC2 instance
     - after the setup is complete create a AMI of that instance

 4. Host DNS zone in AWS in Route 53.
 If needed a domain/subdomain will be provided by us: